View Full Bibliography of Dr. Cutler's Work

 Erika Friedmann, Ph.D. - (Founding Advisor) Professor, University of Maryland School of Nursing, Baltimore, MD.
 Primary teaching areas; Research Methods and Statistics.
 Adjunct Professor of Public Health in Medicine, Cornell University Weill School of Medicine.

-The Reverend Dr. R. Charles Grant - Associate Pastor for Senior Adults and Pastoral Care at the Bryn Mawr Presbyterian Church.
+The Reverend Dr. R. Charles Grant - Interim Pastor, Westminster Presbyterian Church, Charlottesville, VA , since November 2014 on retiring as Associate Pastor for Senior Adults and Pastoral Care at the Bryn Mawr Presbyterian Church.
 Doctorate in Ministry from Vanderbilt Divinity School.
 Previously Senior Pastor and Head of Staff, Bon Air Presbyterian Church of Richmond, VA for 16 years.
 Religious scholar, passionate about social justice, and devoted to the care of all people.

 Susan Kersch, Wayne, PA. -- Entrepreneur, Mother, Feminist, Elder in Bryn Mawr Presbyterian Church, Member: Daughters of the American Revolution, Main Line Chamber of Commerce, and International Furnishing and Design Association.

-James S. Kolter, M.D. -- Chief of Obstetrics and Gynecology at Paoli Hospital since 2005, private practice general Obstetrics and Gynecology for thirty years prior.
-Medical training from University of Pennsylvania.
-Has specialized in minimally-invasive surgery techniques developing skills in robotic surgery in addition to hysteroscopic procedures.
+James S. Kolter, M.D. -- Clinical Associate Professor, Philadelphia College of Osteopathic Medicine, Department of OB/GYN, Chief of Obstetrics and Gynecology at Paoli Hospital from 2005-2015, private practice general Obstetrics and Gynecology 1980 til present.
+Medical degree and residency training from University of Pennsylvania.
+Since being in practice, he has specialized in minimally-invasive surgery techniques developing skills in robotic surgery in addition to hysteroscopic procedures.

 Susan Silverton, M.D., Ph.D., - (Founding Advisor) Professor of Biology, Vice President, Academic Anglophone Affairs, Laurentian University, Ontario Canada